programminghistorian/ph-submissions/en/lessons/shiny-leaflet-newspaper-map-tutorial.md

 ### Create a new RStudio Project

 Once you have a working copy of R and Rstudio, load the latter and create a new project to work on your application.
+To ensure that there are no conflicts between different versions of packages, it is recommended to first set up a virtual environment for your project.
+This can be done by ticking the 'Use renv with the project' checkbox in the 'Create A Project' dialogue window.
+Once the project is loaded, activate the virtual environment using the command `renv::activate()`.

-Before you do anything else, you need to make sure you have the four packages necessary to complete the tutorial.
+Before you continue, you need to make sure you have the four packages necessary to complete the tutorial.
 If you don't have them installed already, you can do so with the code in the block below.
 You can run this in the R console or in a separate R script, but they shouldn't be written into the `app.R` script you're about to create.

 ```
 install.packages('shiny')